-ID# Date Name/ Organization Comment Summary Response 2-0001 07/04/22 Bob Ford Owns vacant lots and interested in zone change to multi family Developer or property owner interest to redevelop site.
+ID# Date Name/ Comment Summary Response 2-0001 07/04/22 Organization Bob Ford Owns vacant lots and interested in zone change to multi family Developer or property owner interest to redevelop site.
 Properties (5808-008-020 and 5808-008-021; NE corner of Foothill and El Camino Corto) will rezone to R3, with potential to increase density to 25-30 du/ac.
 Included on the sites inventory (#95 and 96).
 2-0002 07/05/22 Alan Pezeshkian Owns former bookstore at 1010 Foothill Blvd and interested in learning more about housing opportunity Developer or property owner interest to redevelop site.
-Property (5814-008-027) in DVSP and will rezone to Mixed Use 25.
+Property (5814-008-027) in DVSP and will rezone to Mixed Use 12.
 Potential to transition to housing.
 Included on the sites inventory (#53).
 2-0003 07/11/22 Marcy Berkman, trustee Possible sell property in next 8 years at 2355 Foothill family car wash.
 Potential for multifamily or mixed use development.
 Questions about legal non-conforming uses in mixed use.
 Developer or property owner interest to redevelop site.
 Site (5870-011-057) is zoned mixed use and included on sites inventory.
 Potential to increase density 25-30 du/ac.
 Included on sites inventory (#91) 2-0004 07/05/22 Amy Pringle, St. George's Sent letter to City explaining long range planning of church property, declining need for physical space.
-Developer or property owner interest to redevelop site.
-Commercial property along Foothill would stay Mixed Use but density would increase to 25-30 du/ac.
-Church and rectory would have an overlay zone that allows MF.
+Developer or property owner interest to redevelop site but indicated at public hearing that no plans to redevelop during this cycle.
+Supports housing plan.
+In the future, church and rectory may have an overlay zone that allows MF.
 Explained density bonus opportunity.
-Included in sites inventory (#110, 111, 112, 113).